dsrivastavv/MC-GAN-/README.md

 </p>

 ### Training
+Glyphnet is trained on the `Capitals_colorGrad64` dataset.
+Input to the glyphnet is a 64x64x26 tenspo

 ### Result
 The following images display the outputs from glyphNet.
 The first row prints the conditional input, second-row prints fake image output by generator and the third-row prints ground truth.
 We observe that glyphNet can correctly generalize the output shape given very few glyphs of the typeface.